tatiana-iazykova/2020_HACK_RUSSIANSUPERGLUE/README.md

     * Picked a majority class
     * Picked random option
     * Picked random option, were classes balanced
-  * Suspicious cases in annotation, where you either cannot possibly give an answer or the answer is wrong
+  * Suspicious cases in annotation, where you either cannot give a straight answer to or the answer is wrong
   * Heuristics specified for every dataset separately to solve it and achieve plausible or even comparable performance with models listed in the leaderboard

 ### What you should not expect to find in this repository: ###